 Smart narcissists understand that they need to hide parts of themselves until you are fully committed to them; otherwise, there’s a chance that they could lose you.

 They may not have shown you how it’s going to be after you have married them because it’s not advantageous for them to do so.

 First, who does a narcissist marry?
-A narcissist marries someone who would be a good source of long term narcissistic supply for them.
-They find a potential partner in someone who is weaker, less intelligent or underconfident.
+A narcissist marries someone who would be a good source of long-term narcissistic supply for them.
+They find a potential partner in someone weaker, less intelligent, or underconfident.
 So, why do narcissists marry?

 You will soon come to realize that one of the most significant ways a narcissist changes after marriage is in that they will reveal to you exactly how incapable they are of having and contributing to a healthy relationship.

 Narcissism is a personality disorder that involves a lack of empathy for the thoughts and feelings of others.
 If there is no empathy, there will be no sensitivity or compassion toward your needs.

 Even if you have been fooled before marriage, this trait will be impossible to disguise with the narcissist after marriage and will form the basis of your relationship.

 You might think you define the terms of your relationship before marriage and may have been allowed to believe that because it served the narcissistic partner’s end game.